JohnMahglass/Mindustry-Archipelago-Randomizer/ap-doc/SetupGuides.md

 The client will now remember your connection informations.
 When resuming play, you will only need to use the ```/connect``` command (without arguments) to connect to the multiworld

 ## Playing multiple multiworld on the same computer
-If you would like to play multiple instance of mindustry in the same multiworld, you need to copy `Mindustry-Archipelago-version.exe` and `jre` to a different directory.
+If you would like to play multiple instance of Mindustry in the same multiworld, you need to copy `Mindustry-Archipelago-version.exe` and `jre` to a different directory.
 Game settings and game data are saved in the directory that holds `Mindustry-Archipelago-version.exe`.

 ## Create a config (.yaml) file
 There is currently no web pages for generating a Mindustry config file.
-In the meantime, you can get a default config file from the release page of the Mindustry-Archipelago client.
+In the meantime, you can get a default config file from the release page or the apworld release page.

 ## About multiplayer
 Multiplayer is currently not supported, however it is a planned feature.